True Power: Why the Wise Don’t Chase It

 Intelligence Doesn’t Need a Crown

-Those who are truly wise are too busy observing, reflecting, and creating solutions to waste time posturing.
+Those who are truly wise are too busy observing, reflecting, listening, and creating meaningful change to waste time posturing.

 They walk with quiet confidence, guiding not from ego, but from clarity.